VenkatArchitect/final/README.md

          Just make sure that the settings are right: https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md

+         Note: Make sure that the security group you select for the RDS has permissions to the ports referred to in the link above.

          The MLFlow Postgresql database will be hereafterwards referred in this document as POSTGRESQLNAME